Guidance on potential funding sources for proposed First World War centenary projects and activities.

 Creative New Zealand

-Creative New Zealand funds artists, arts practitioners and arts organisations across a range of different activities within the arts.
-They can guide you to identify funding opportunities for your First World War centenary creative arts projects.
+Creative New Zealand funded artists, arts practitioners and arts organisations across a range of different activities within the arts.

 Arts Foundation - Boosted